Over 60s’ Art

 What does this course cover

-To enable and promote confidence in image-making and visual expression
+To enable and promote confidence in making items and visual expression

-To promote confidence in the use of differing materials and techniques
+To promote confidence when using different materials and techniques

-To encourage where appropriate the development of individual subject matter
+To encourage, where appropriate, the development of individual projects

-4. Discuss, appreciate and learn from your own and others' work
+' Discussing, appreciating and learning from your own and others' work

-6. Discuss and collaborate within the group, and learn and practice the
+' Discussing and collaborating with the group, and learning and practicing the

 skills of constructive self-critique